SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 				- complication = **hemorrhages... bc tonsillar artery br of facial artery is in that **tonsillar sinus**
 				- largest supplier of blood is tonsillar a from the facial artery, but also these tonsillar branches from all these other areas too.
 				- also external palatine veins' pretty large and in there.

+path:
+CN X palsy
+- going liek "aaa" to see soft palate raise bilaterally
+- - unilateraly injury to CN X will cause dysphagia due to paralysis on injured side
+- also seen is **contralateral** deviation of **uvula during elevation = CN X dysfunction = levator veli palatini + muscularus uvulae** are **unopposed**.